dlccyes/CollegeNotes/OtherNotes/Programming/linux.md

 sudo apt-get install seahorse
 ```

-your keyrings would be displayed in searhorse, you can change them to blank to stop the annoyance
+your keyrings would be displayed in searhorse, right click on "default keyring" and change it (may be blank)

 <https://askubuntu.com/a/1270021>